UncleTallest/sanguihedral/README.md

 - choose Sect [this changes the dice image used for rolls]

-- choose Clan (Optional)[this also affects images and sheet labels]
+- choose Clan [this also affects images and sheet labels]

 - input character values [this populates available rolls]